thomas-daniels/SE-Chatbot/README.md

 ### Commands in a chat room ###

 Commands in a chat room are executed like `>>command optional arguments`.
 To get a list of all commands, run `>>listcommands`.
 To get help on a specific command, run `>>help command`.

+### Modules ###

+You can extend the bot by adding your own modules, which you can group into meta-modules.
+See the templates in the templates/ folder for help on how to create a module.